India: Socio-economic challenges

 Despite economic growth during recent decades, India continues to face socio-economic challenges.
 In 2006, India contained the largest number of people living below the World Bank's international poverty line of US$1.25 per day.
 The proportion decreased from 60% in 1981 to 42% in 2005.
-Under the World Bank's later revised poverty line, it was 21% in 2011.
-30.7% of India's children under the age of five are underweight.
-According to a Food and Agriculture Organization report in 2015, 15% of the population is undernourished.
-The Mid-Day Meal Scheme attempts to lower these rates.
+Under the World Bank's later revised poverty line, it was 21%-22.5 in 2011.
+In 2019, the estimates had gone down to 10.2%.
+In 2014, 30.7% of India's children under the age of five were underweight.
+According to a Food and Agriculture Organization report in 2015, 15% of the population was undernourished.
+The Midday Meal Scheme attempts to lower these rates.

-A 2018 Walk Free Foundation report estimated that nearly 8 million people in India were living in different forms of modern slavery, such as bonded labour, child labour, human trafficking, and forced begging, among others.
+A 2018 Walk Free Foundation report estimated that nearly 8 million people in India were living in different forms of modern slavery, such as bonded labour, child labour, human trafficking, and forced begging.
 According to the 2011 census, there were 10.1 million child labourers in the country, a decline of 2.6 million from 12.6 million in 2001.

 Since 1991, economic inequality between India's states has consistently grown: the per-capita net state domestic product of the richest states in 2007 was 3.2 times that of the poorest.
 Corruption in India is perceived to have decreased.
-According to the Corruption Perceptions Index, India ranked 78th out of 180 countries in 2018 with a score of 41 out of 100, an improvement from 85th in 2014.
+According to the Corruption Perceptions Index, India ranked 78th out of 180 countries in 2018, an improvement from 85th in 2014.

-Epidemic and pandemic diseases have long been a major factor, including COVID-19 recently.